Something New on Autism

 Physical Therapy is only offered at our Greenville location at this time.
 What is Pediatric Physical Therapy?
 Pediatric physical therapists (PTs) work with children and their families to assist each child in reaching their maximum potential to function independently and to promote active participation in home, school, and community environments.
 Physical therapists use their expertise […]learn more

-Aquatic Occupation and Physical Therapy are currently offered only at our Greenville location.
+*Aquatic Speech, Occupational, and Physical Therapy are currently offered only at our Greenville location.
 What is Aquatic Therapy?
 Aquatic Therapy gives children a fun and soothing way to work on therapy goals.
-The unique environment created by water resistance, density, buoyancy, and warmth, combined with children’s desire to explore and play in water, make aquatic therapy […]learn more
+The unique environment created by water resistance, density, buoyancy, and warmth, combined with children’s desire to explore and play in water, make aquatic […]learn more

 The Interactive Metronome (IM) is a research-based training program that helps children and adults overcome attention, memory, and coordination limitations.
 IM works for people of all ages who have a variety of conditions affecting their cognitive and physical abilities.
 IM is beneficial for most neurological conditions.
 Here are some of the common ones: ADHD Apraxia/Dyspraxia […]learn more